KelvinJC/MyHackerNews/README.md

 python manage.py runserver
 ```

-By default, Django apps listen on http://127.0.0.1:8000 so once the server is running, that is the link to copy and paste into your preferred browser
+By default, all Django applications listen on http://127.0.0.1:8000 so once the server is running, copy and paste the link into your preferred browser

 ### Screenshots